majensen/mdf-reader/README.md

 let mdf = new MDFReader( model_yaml, model_props_yaml, model_terms_yaml, ... );
 ```

-To avoid commmiting to a file access method in the module, you are on your own for acquiring those strings.
+To avoid committing to a file access method in the module, you are on your own for acquiring those strings.
 See _Usage_ below for synchronous and async examples.

 MDFReader out of the box attempts to comply with the MDF spec.
 To add implementation-specific info to the MDF, you're encouraged to use the built-in [Tags](https://github.com/CBIIT/bento-mdf#tagging-entities) feature of MDF.
 See _API_ below for tag accessors and finders.